Bears in the Alsek River Valley

 The Alsek River valley is home to both grizzly and black bears.
 The valley is well used by both species throughout their active period (April - October).
 Plants used by bears in the spring, summer and fall are abundant and widespread along the valley bottom where you will be travelling.

 Peak bear use of the valley bottom, in the Special Preservation Area, occurs during the rafting season.
 Well-used game trails and an abundance of marked trees are evidence that the valley bottom serves as an important travel corridor for bears.

 Like humans, grizzly and black bears are omnivores.
 They feed on both plants and animals.
 Although bears on the Alsek River, opportunistically feed on animals such as moose or ground squirrels (and salmon on the lower Alsek), the major portion of their diet consists of specific plants that are abundant and relatively easy to obtain.
-We strongly recommend that you take the time to practice identifying these plants before you arrive in Kluane.
+Learn to identify these plants before you arrive in Kluane.
 Plant identification guides may be available at your local library or bookstore.
 You may want to talk to a local naturalist or botanist as well.

 Feeding is a grizzly bear's primary activity from April through till October.
 Bears feed on plants at times of the year when the foliage is easier to digest and full of nutrients.
 Many leafy plants are eaten just as the leaves emerge.
 Roots are eaten in spring, late summer and fall (when most of the plant's nutrients are stored there).